klyshko/EFX-project/writeup.md

 ![](pics/occupancy.png)

-Intuitively, the last graph represents "something like" a radial distribution function for the crystal waters.
-This non-monotoneous function converging to unity shows that at the distance less than 2.0 Å from the crystal sites it is more likely to find a water than from the  bulk water sites...
-It means these sites serve as "magnets" - crystal water postions are more favorable.
+Intuitively, the last graph represents something like "a radial distribution function" for the crystal waters.
+This non-monotoneous function converging to unity shows that at the distances less than 2.0 Å from the crystal sites, it is more likely to find a water than from the bulk water sites.
+It means these sites serve as "magnets" - crystal water postions are more favorable in a crystal during simulation.
 Thus, the setup of the crystal cell seems to reproduce this effect.

 ### 1.8.
 Salt concentration and pH